U.S. Senate panel probes how crypto mining increases energy consumption - NewsBreak

 Markey compared reducing the energy usage of cryptocurrency mining to updating energy standards for appliances or fuel economy for vehicles.

-The post U.S. Senate panel probes how crypto mining increases energy consumption appeared first on Iowa Capital Dispatch .
+The post U.S. Senate panel probes how crypto mining increases energy consumption appeared first on Oregon Capital Chronicle .

 Comments / 0